Turkish Music and Artists

 Nazan Öncel is difficult to categorise as she is very experimental in her music, and prefers to use a different sound in each album.
 However, she is popularly known for a more aggressive type of alternative/rock music laced with provocative and sexually charged lyrics, which has generated a fringe following for years.
 Most of her subject content is a far cry from the "escapism" of pop, and she has broached many difficult subjects in her songs, such as child abuse and homeless children.
-However, she has managed to enter the mainstream by writing successful songs for Tarkan, such as "Hüp", and collaborating on the 2003 song "Dudu".
+She has managed to enter the mainstream by writing successful songs for Tarkan, such as "Hüp", and collaborating on the 2003 song "Dudu".
 Her own 2004 album Yan Yana Fotğraflar Çektirelim was the final move towards mainstream pop, produced and released under Tarkan's own record label HITT, which she left to release her 2006 under a different label.
 Click here to read more about her works.

 With each album, female singer/song-writer Göksel makes the listener feel as though they have come to play in her own private garden.
 She is sultry and moody, and her lyrics and music are often thought-provoking and original.
 Supported by Aksu, she released her first album in 1997, but it was her Körebe (Blindman's Bluff) album in 2001, and more specifically the song "Depresyondayım" (I'm Depressed) from that release, which caught the public's imagination.
 Read more about her here.